promptslab/LLMtuner/README.md

 ## Quick tour

-To fine a Large models we provide the `Tuner` API.
+To finetune Large models, we provide the `Tuner` API.

 ```python